top of page

 Logo Casa Loltún

-The Monumento a los Montejo (Monument to the Montejo), is a monument at the Remate del Paseo de Montejo, the traffic circle that is the starting point of Paseo de Montejo downtown heading north.
+The Monumento a los Montejo (Monument to the Montejo) stands at the Remate del Paseo de Montejo, the traffic circle that marks the beginning of Paseo de Montejo as it heads north from downtown Mérida.

 The Paseo Montejo in northern direction